090988ansarikashif/hello-world/Searx-with-haproxy.md

     backend other_site
        server nginx [...]

+`127.0.0.1:8888` is the address/port where searx is listening for connections.

+The `maxconn` parameter defines the the concurrent connection limit that haproxy will accept in order to prevent abuse.
+For a single user searx instance `maxconn 10` will suffice.

 ## Static asset compression
 Modify the searx backend declared in haproxy by adding the following